tombruijn/kotoba/README.md

 - Manage markdown files in an easy way.
 - Use your own editor!
 - Export to PDF.
-- Generate a Table of Contents.
+- Generate a Table of Contents. (not yet!)
 - Customize the layout and styling of your book.
 - Add your own fonts to the PDF export.
-- Kotoba server (might be moved into its own gem)
+- Kotoba server (will be moved into its own gem)
   The server will allow for more easy browsing through your book using the metadata you can add to the markdown files.
   - A simple overview of all chapters.